 According to Farley, any organization that stores data on a network is at risk of a ransomware attack.
 Contrary to popular opinion, he warns, hackers aren’t deterred by business size or industry.

 “Small to mid-size business can even be an easier target for the hacker because they don’t have the resources to protect themselves.
 They’re as vulnerable as a big chain retailer.
 The hackers don’t discriminate,” says Farley.
 “If it’s easier to get money from the little guys, they’ll go there.
-A W-2 form or a Social Security number from a mom-and-pop holds the same value on the black market as those that come from a large bank.
+A W-2 or T4 form as well as a Social Security or social insurance number from a mom-and-pop holds the same value on the black market as those that come from a large bank.
 Every organization needs to be aware of the dangers out there and plan accordingly.”